TechnicJelle/GXPTechComparison/README.md

 It is currently used at the study as an educational "bridge" between Processing and Unity.
 However, the technology stack it uses is extremely outdated and not very optimal.

-So this project is a comparison between the current technology stack and a new proposed technology stack.
+This project is a comparison between the current technology stack and a new proposed technology stack.

 This was done for my "Advanced Tools" course at Saxion CMGT.